-Lake Garda is a real Italian jewel to visit.
-Besides its most famous villages, the multiple activities, the monasteries and museums, we'll tell you what are the experiences you do not expect, and that are definitely not to miss if you want to plan a trip to the lake!
+Lake Garda is a true Italian gem.
+In addition to its famous villages, array of activities, monasteries and museums, we'll tell you about some experiences you might not expect, and definitely shouldn’t pass up, if you plan a trip to the lake!

 Visualizza questo post su Instagram

-For your descents into the depths do not forget a good wetsuit, the signal buoy and a torch.
-Along the lake there are several diving centers to contact to try this wonderful experience.
-There are also certified diving schools offering courses for beginners and experts.
+For your descent into the depths, don’t forget a good wetsuit, a signal buoy and underwater torch.
+There are several diving centers around the lake where you can try this wonderful experience, including certified diving schools offering courses for both beginners and experts.

-A real diving paradise?
-The area of Porto San Nicolò in Riva del Garda.
-In this part you go down to 40 meters and between the depths there is a statue of Jesus 2 meters high and some wrecks from World War II.
+The ultimate diving paradise?
+Porto San Nicolò in Riva del Garda.
+Here you can dive down to 40 meters and view the 2-meter tall statue of Jesus as well as wrecks from World War II.